kozec/sc-controller/docs/protocol.md

 #### `Error: message`
 Sent to every client when error is detected.
-May be sent repeatedly to indicate multiple errors, until all error condition is cleared.
+May be sent repeatedly to indicate multiple errors.

-After all errors are cleared, `Ready.` is sent to indicate that emulation works again.
+After all error conditions are cleared, `Ready.` is sent to indicate that emulation works again.

 #### `Fail: text`
-Indicates error client that sent request.
+Indicates error as response to client's request.

 #### `Gesture: side gesturestring`
 Sent to client that requested gesture to be detected.

 #### `OK.`
-Indicates sucess to client that sent request.
+Indicates sucess as response to client's request.

 ### `OSD: tool param1 param2...`
 Send to scc-osd-daemon when osd-related action is requested.